Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Pressure and temperature profiles

-In Fig.~\ref{fig:PRESSUREprofiles}, we show the pressure profiles from the FLAMINGO m8 and the TNG-300 simulations.
+In Fig.~\ref{fig:PRESSUREprofiles}, we show the pressure profiles from the FLAMINGO m8 and the TNG-300 simulations\footnote{The simulated pressure profiles are obtained from the total gas density and the mass-weighted temperature values using the ideal gas equation.}.
 The dashed line corresponds to the median value, and the coloured band to the 68 \% scatter in a given halo mass bin.
-The solid line represents the result from Eq.~(\ref{pressureprofile}).
+The solid line consists of Eq.~(\ref{pressureprofile}) plus a two halo contribution corresponding to Eq.~(\ref{rho2h}) with the term $\Omega_{\rm b} \rho_{\rm crit}$ being replaced by the mean pressure of the simulation.
 Note that the \bfc{} model parameters have not been fitted to the pressure profiles here.
-Instead, we use the best fitting parameters obtained from the fit to the gas and stellar density profiles of Sec.~\ref{sec:model}.
+Instead, we use the best-fitting parameters obtained from the gas and stellar density profiles of Sec.~\ref{sec:model}.

 The baryonification model is capable of reproducing the pressure profiles from the simulations.
 This is especially true for massive galaxy groups and clusters that are fully virialised, while there are some small but visible deviations at the lower mass bins\footnote{The downturn at very small radii visible in the FLAMINGO m8 simulations is a resolution effect.}.
 The fact that the pressure profiles are matched with model parameters that were previously calibrated on gas and stellar density profiles further highlights the self-consistency of the \bfc{} method, not only across mass- and redshift, but also acoss different cosmological probes.